namshi/namshi.github.com/source/team/index.markdown

 We'd also like to list here the rockstars who have been with us over the past months or years, and have given a core contribution to our technical stack.

+*   ##<div id="Samar Agrawal">Samar Agrawal</div>
+    {% img left team /images/samar.png Samar Agrawal %}
+    **Samar Agrawal** is a python enthusiast with experience in developing large scalable ERP`s, SaaS systems, and other cloud based systems.
+His love for computers comes from an early age and he admires new cutting edge technologies with data crunching being his current passion.
+He has been a technical reviewer on "OpenGL Data Visualization Cookbook" and is currently part of the University of Sheffield mentoring programme.
+    In his free time, he can be found reading, trying new stuff or exploring new places.
+He is currently based in Dubai and holds a masters in Advanced Software Engineering from University of Sheffield, UK and Bachelors in Computer Science Engineering.

 *   ##<div id="Filippo De Santis">Filippo De Santis</div>
     {% img left team /images/filippo.jpg Filippo De Santis %}